 The Third-Party Recruiters (Employment Agencies, Temporary Agencies, Search Firms)

 Third parties may list openings online.
-Job postings must be a specific position with a single company.
+Job postings must be for a specific position with a single company.
 The Third Party firm must include their third party status in the job posting and include the name of the employing organization.
 Employers offering these positions are ineligible for all other campus recruiting activity offered through the ECRC.

 Job Banks and Job Search Websites